beapijs/beapi/docs/player.md

 ```ts
 removeTag(tag: string): boolean
 ```
-Removes a tag to a player, returns boolean if the player did not already have the tag.
+Removes a tag from a player, returns boolean if the player did not already have the tag.

 ## getLocation
 ```ts